crate/cratedb-guide/docs/integrate/prometheus/tutorial.md

 ```
 ### Create `config.yml`

-Finally, following the [CrateDB Prometheus Adapter setup instructions](https://github.com/crate/cratedb-prometheus-adapter), I create the `config.yml` file, which defines the CrateDB endpoints the Adapter writes to.
+Finally, create `config.yml` following the [CrateDB Prometheus Adapter].
+This file defines the CrateDB endpoints that the adapter writes to.

-As I did previously in the `prometheus.yml` file, the host is set to `cratedb`, which is how I declared the CrateDB service on the `docker-compose.yml` file, instead of the default `localhost`.
-The remaining variables are set with their default values.
+Set the host to `cratedb` (the service name in `docker-compose.yml`) instead of `localhost`.
+Keep the remaining variables at their defaults.
 ```yaml
 cratedb_endpoints:
 - host: "cratedb"           # Host to connect to (default: "localhost")